Laguna Hills, CA – March 25, 2020 – Volkswagen Group of American, Inc. is recalling 2019 Audi Q8 vehicles and 2017-2019 Audi Q7 vehicles.

-- 2019 Audi Q8 and 2017-2019 Audi Q7 vehicles may lose ability to control steering.
+- A manufacturing defect in the 2019 Audi Q8 and 2017-2019 Audi Q7 vehicles may cause drivers to lose ability to control steering.

 - Bolts connecting both the steering gear and the steering shaft may loosen, resulting in a loss of steering control.